2026-Apr-22 Somewhere in Michiana

 What You'll Find Here

 This site is a laboratory, not a showroom.
 Nothing is final -- especially considering how fast this whole field is evolving and the way tools and thinking are changing every day.
-[AI: This framing may need tightening -- I'm trying to capture the "laboratory" and "nothing is final" ideas you voiced.
-Feel free to rephrase or expand.]

-My perspective is pragmatic, from inside the lab.
-I treat generative AI as an amplifier of existing expertise -- like a talented high-schooler who can do remarkable work, but needs careful quality control on anything outside your domain.
-I use these tools as thinking partners, not employees or interns.
-I'm firmly in the human-in-the-loop camp.
+My perspective is pragmatic, from inside the workshop where I'm actively applying the tools and documenting my thinking.
+Things like working with generative AI as an amplifier of existing expertise, not a replacement for it.
+Or treating AI output like it came from a talented high-schooler who can do remarkable work, but needs careful quality control on anything outside your domain.

 You'll find me writing about how to keep the hyper-human aspects central -- making the important decisions yourself rather than delegating them to a model.
 About why provider independence matters when the technology moves this fast.
 About the vocabulary and mental models that help you navigate from simple chat completions through agentic loops and memory systems.
 About agentic coding, LLM-paired programming, and the levels of abstraction that let you work with these tools rather than for them.

-And you'll find the frameworks I can't help but reach for -- parallels with human organizational structures, with how we learn and develop expertise, with the curse of knowledge and how it shows up in every generative AI interaction.
+So, you'll find the frameworks I can't help but reach for -- parallels with human organizational structures, with how we learn and develop expertise, with the curse of knowledge and how it shows up in every generative AI interaction.

 Who This Is For